ernestoyoofi/ws-hook/README.md

 ## How it work ?

-Aplikasi yang terhubung ke websocket akan dapat menerima data apa yang sesuai yang dikirim melalui webhook dihttp.
+Applications connected to the websocket will be able to receive appropriate data sent via the webhook on http.

 ![](./img/example.png)